jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 #### Procedure can set object reference itself too

-When the caller (the parent diamond) sets the line, then the caller decides which object the call will refer to.
+When the caller (the parent diamond) sets the line, then the caller decides which object the call might refer to.

 So lines going out of a diamond aren’t necessarily lines set by the caller.
 Procedures can’t set line going *into* the square themselves.
 Those are always set by the caller.

 It’s important that the procedure itself sets lines, because the line targets of procedure members often serve as the output values of the procedure.

 < I don’t know a notation to distinct sets by the caller and sets by the call.
-Well... in a more explicit notation you will see that the caller calls the set or the called calls the set. >
+Well... in a more explicit notation you might see that the caller calls the set or the called calls the set. >

 #### Clause Access